Fireworks at the Hollywood Bowl.

 • Huntington Beach

-Make your Fourth of July an all-day blowout by heading down to this legendary, long-running (121 years!) fest at the Huntington Beach Pier, which is billed as “the largest Independence Day celebration west of the Mississippi.”
+Make your Fourth of July an all-day blowout by heading down to this legendary, long-running (122 years!) fest at the Huntington Beach Pier, which is billed as “the largest Independence Day celebration west of the Mississippi.”
 The festivities kick off with the 5K Surf City Run at 8am.
-Follow the 2.5-mile parade route to the beach, then put on your Uncle Sam hat for the Pier Plaza Festival, where you’ll find live entertainment, family activities and all-American eats all weekend.
+Follow the 2.5-mile parade route to the beach, then put on your Uncle Sam hat for the Pier Plaza festival, where you’ll find live entertainment on Friday and Sunday and carnival rides all weekend long.
+(The Main Street Block Party will host concerts on Saturday.)
 Scope out a spot or grab a VIP seat for the fireworks display at 9pm, which ends in an epic finale.

 Advertising